breakndream/codepath-prework/README.md

 The following **required** functionality is complete:

-* [V] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [V] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [ ] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented: